 IEEE Software Essays on Continuous Design

-I write the Pragmatic Designer column for IEEE Software and I’ve been using that to lay the foundations for my ideas on Continuous Design.
-Here’s a sequence of essays that talk about how teams design, how that design evolves, and how teams keep the design on track.
+I write the Pragmatic Designer column for IEEE Software.
+I’ve been using that to lay the foundations for my ideas on Continuous Design.
+The text below weaves a narrative across my essays, telling a story about how teams design, how that design evolves, and how teams keep the design on track.

 Extended and distributed cognition

-Extended cognition requires the code to be in a healthy state.
-Healthy code reveals the problem and solution.
+Extended cognition requires the code to be in a healthy state, because Healthy Code Reveals the Problem and Solution.
 A reader of healthy code can see what the team knows about the problem domain and what design they have chosen to solve the problem.

-Being able to design continuously means grappling with technical debt buildup, the kind that Ward Cunningham origially talked about – which I call Ur-Technical debt to distinguish it from the modern, overly broad interpretation.
+Designing continuously means grappling with technical debt buildup, the kind that Ward Cunningham originally talked about.
+I call it Ur-Technical Debt (“ur” means “original”) to distinguish it from the modern, overly broad interpretation.

 Future essays will talk about:

 - Peter Naur’s ideas on Theory Building.
 How the focus on incremental features makes it hard to do theory building.